- Visit glassmaking workshops on the colorful island of Murano

 |Day 13||Galleria Borghese, Free Afternoon in Rome||Rome|

-Day 1: Arrive in Rome, Travel to Venice
+Day 1: Arrive in Rome, Train to Venice, Evening Walking Food Tour

-Depending on when you arrive, a great introduction to the city is to take a romantic cruise down Venice's canals on a historic gondola to see stunning architecture and narrow waterways.
+Depending on when you arrive, a great introduction to the city is to take a romantic cruise down Venice's canals on a historic gondola to see Roman, Baroque, and Gothic architecture and narrow waterways.
 This is not a guided tour but rather a relaxing cruise that allows you to take in the amazing city from the water.

 Day 2: Venice Walking Tour